yelkaramacsc/converter/readme.md

 Virtual editions creation can be only done when convert_ve_plugin is present in the same directory as converter.

-Thanks to abbodi1406 for providing information which allowed creation of this option.
+Thanks to abbodi1406 for providing informations which helped with creating this option.

 ### Configuration file